Computing integral bases via localization and Hensel lifting

 \section{Introduction}

 Let $A$ be a reduced Noetherian ring, and let $\TQR(A)$ be its total ring of fractions.
 The {\emph{normalization}} of $A$ is the integral closure of $A$ in $\TQR(A)$.
 We denote the normalization by $\overline{A}$ and call $A$ {\emph{normal}} if $A=\overline{A}$.
-Recall that if $A$ is a reduced affine (that is, finitely generated) algebra over a field, then $\overline{A}$ is a finite $A$-module by Emmy Noether's finiteness theorem (see \cite{Eis}, \cite{SH}).
+Recall that if $A$ is a reduced \emph{affine} (that is, finitely generated) algebra over a field $K$, then $\overline{A}$ is a finite $A$-module by the splitting of normalization (see \citet[Theorem 1.5.20]{JP}) and Emmy Noether's finiteness result below (see \citet[Chapter 13]{Eis} for a proof):

+\begin{theorem}[Emmy Noether] Let $R$ be a Noetherian domain and let $L$ be a finite extension field of $F=\TQR(R)$.
+Suppose that $R$ is an affine domain over a field $K$ or that $R$ is normal and $L$ is separable over $F$.
+Then the integral closure $S$ of $R$ in $L$ is a finitely generated $R$-module. \end{theorem}

+\begin{remark} With notation and assumptions as in the theorem, suppose that $R$ is a PID.
+Then $S$, as a finitely generated torsion-free module over a PID, is free.
+In fact, it is free of rank $[L:F]$ since a set of free generators for $S$ over $R$ is also a basis for $L=SF$ over $F$. \end{remark}

+\begin{definition} If $R\subset T$ is a ring extension such that the integral closure $S$ of $R$ in $T$ is a free $R$-module, then we call any set of free generators for $S$ over $R$ an {\emph{integral basis}} for $S$ over $R$. \end{definition}

-In this paper, we are interested in the case where $A$ is the coordinate ring of an algebraic curve defined over a field $K$ of characteristic zero.
+In this paper, we focus on the case where $A$ is the coordinate ring of an algebraic curve defined over a field $K$ of characteristic zero.
 More precisely, let $f\in K[X,Y]$ be an irreducible polynomial in two variables, let $C\subset\mathbb{A}^{2}(K)$ be the affine plane curve defined by $f$, and let

 be the {\emph{coordinate ring}} of $C$.
 We write $x$ and $y$ for the residue classes of $X$ and $Y$ modulo $f$, respectively.
 Throughout the paper, we suppose that $f$ is monic in $Y$ (due to Noether normalization, this can always be achieved by a linear change of coordinates).
-Then the {\emph{function field}} of $C$ is of type
+Then the {\emph{function field}} of $C$ is